edlynvillegas/edlynvillegas/README.md

 ## Hi, I'm Edlyn Villegas.

 I'm a junior web developer based in the Philippines.
-I like exploring this and expanding my skills from creating projects.
+I like exploring things and expanding my skills from creating projects.

 ##### Interested in working together?
 I'm open to more opportunities!